THM-MoTE/MoNK/README.rst

 from inside the main folder of this project and the script will automatically locate your Inkscape extension folder and place the necessary files in that folder.

-Alternatively, you can download a release distribution from GitHub, which only contains the files that need to be put in the Inkscape extension folder.
+Alternatively, you can download a `release distribution from GitHub`_, which only contains the files that need to be put in the Inkscape extension folder.
 The correct folder is:

 - For Windows: ``%userprofile%\AppData\Roaming\inkscape\extensions``
 - For Linux: ``~/.config/inkscape/extensions/``

+.. _release distribution from GitHub: https://github.com/THM-MoTE/MoNK/releases/latest

 Features
 --------